railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 You must then configure a location dedicated to this supplier with the following data:

-* :guilabel:`Type of location` : Supplier,
+* :guilabel:`Location Type` : Supplier,

-* :guilabel:`Address of Location` : Select an address of the subcontractor partner,
+* :guilabel:`Location Address` : Select an address of the subcontractor partner,

-* :guilabel:`Type of linkage` : Fixed,
+* :guilabel:`Chained Location Type` : Fixed,

-* :guilabel:`Location of linkage` : your Stock,
+* :guilabel:`Chained Location If Fixed` : your Stock,

-* :guilabel:`Lead time for linkage` : number of days before receipt of the finished product.
+* :guilabel:`Chaining Lead Time` : number of days before receipt of the finished product.

 Then once the manufacture has been planned for the product in question, Open ERP will generate the following steps: